goldminer127/TFG-mobs/README.md

 # Mobs
 Note: Range is measured in blocks.
 Damage and Health are in hitpoints (1 player heart = 2 hitpoints).
-Normal label indicated vanilla stats for whatever category it is placed under.
+Normal labels indicate vanilla stats for whatever category it is placed under.
 Cooldown times are in seconds.
 Cooldowns are determined by mob unless stated otherwise.
 ## Spiders
 ### Weaver Spider
 Type: Cave Spider\